takemaru/graphillion/README.md

 To build Graphillion, you need gcc version 4.2 or later. http://gcc.gnu.org/

+For MacOSX: use XCode's GCC compiled by Apple, or a memory allocation error might occur.

 #### NetworkX and Matplotlib - optional for the tutorial

 [NetworkX] and Matplotlib are Python modules for creating and drawing